 Skills audit has been completed by the Trustees and LGB.
 Training is offered to all on a regular basis via Redcar and Cleveland Governor Support Services.
-We have also signed up the National Governors Association training package which all can access.
+We have also signed up the National Governor Association training package which all can access.
+We are planning on having an external review during the spring term of 2022-23.